We sort your Self Assessment for you. £119, all in.

 The question that gets asked most by Uber drivers is whether you can claim the actual cost of your car as an expense.
 Most Uber drivers already have a personal car that they’ll use for their job, so you can claim a portion of your car cost based on the amount you paid.

 However, you cannot claim the full amount in one tax year.
 Instead, you can claim for a portion of your car’s cost (including fuel, maintenance and repairs) using either the Mileage Allowance and/or Capital Allowances.
+If you’re claiming the Mileage Allowance, check out our calculator.

 Other car-related expenses you can claim include: